 You can have the best oral health in the world, but if they want to come out it’s going to have to happen.
 Our dentists have the expertise, knowledge and experience to make this procedure as comfortable as it can be so you can have it done and get on with your normal life.

 What are wisdom teeth?

 Wisdom teeth usually appear at the back of your mouth during your late teens or early twenties.
-Often there is no room for them to ‘erupt (come through the gum) and the teeth fail to emerge properly.
-A wisdom tooth can erupt partly through the gum, or remain trapped below the gum this is known as an ‘impacted’ wisdom tooth.
+Often there is no room for them to "erupt" (come through the gum) and the teeth fail to emerge properly.
+They can be partially erupted through the gum, or remain trapped below the gum.
+This is known as an ‘impacted’ wisdom tooth.

 Why don't my wisdom teeth fit?